mathewbushuru/Soma/README.md

 This is Soma.

-We aim to provide online education tools offline to places with limited internet connections
+Soma aims to provide online education tools offline to places with limited to no internet connection.

 You can view the online version of the webiste offered in our offline servers here: https://mathewbushuru.github.io/Soma